data-integrations/database-plugins/oracle-plugin/docs/Oracle-action.md

 Description
 -----------
-Action that runs Oracle command.
+Action that runs an Oracle command.

 Use Case